 Pages: 5

-The subject tries to identify the disparities that occur during the measurement of the overall national welfare of the country without considering the real changes in the households of the country.
-In most countries, GDP per Capita is attributed to growth in economic performance at the national level yet this...
+The Disparities in Measuring National Welfare The subject tries to identify the disparities that occur during the measurement of the overall national welfare of the country without considering the real changes in the households of the country.
+In most countries, GDP per Capita is attributed to growth in economic performance at...

-Economic efficiency is the process by which resources in a particular state are allocated optimally to individuals while ensuring that waste of resources is minimized.
-Therefore, in an economy whereby the resources are efficient, they must be distributed equally so that no harm can be caused to other people in...
+Economic Efficiency and Equity Economic efficiency is the process by which resources in a particular state are allocated optimally to individuals while ensuring that waste of resources is minimized.
+Therefore, in an economy whereby the resources are efficient, they must be distributed equally so that no harm can be caused to...

 Pages: 9

-Income disparity in the US has been a significant issue affecting millions of its citizens.
+Income Disparity in the US Income disparity in the US has been a significant issue affecting millions of its citizens.
 It negatively affects the middle class.
-Despite the economic achievements of the country, the gap between the upper and lower class continues to widen, and the disparity mostly affects the minorities such as the African...
+Despite the economic achievements of the country, the gap between the upper and lower class continues to widen, and the disparity mostly affects the minorities...

 Pages: 4